bashup/mdsh/README.md

 (Typically, you won't run `mdsh` directly, but will put `#!/usr/bin/env mdsh` on the first line of your markdown file instead, and make it executable with `chmod +x`.
 That way, users of your script won't need to do anything special to run it.)

 You can also use `mdsh --compile` *file1 file2...* to translate one or more markdown files to bash code, sending the result to stdout.
+(A filename of `-` means "read from standard input".)
 This can be useful for debugging, or to make a distributable version of your script that does not require its users to have `mdsh`.

+(There is also an `mdsh --eval` *filename* option, which is similar to `--compile`, but only takes one, non-stdin file, and emits special code at the end to support markdown files being sourced; see the section below on [Making Sourceable Scripts](#making-sourceable-scripts-and-handling-0) for more details.)

 ### Data Blocks